Mayor Bynum announces major reorganization of planning and development services

 The new Public Works Department will include employees from the city’s Streets and Stormwater Department and many workers from the Engineering Services Department, according to the mayor’s email.

-Other Engineering Service employees go to work at the city’s Water and Sewer Department and some at DCE, Bynum said.
+Other Engineering Services employees will go to work at the city’s Water and Sewer Department and some at the Department of City Experience, Bynum said.

 People are also reading…